SintraCascaisSesimbra.com

 The Beaches of Estoril

-Estoril's beaches offer surprising variety within a compact area.
-The main beach, Praia do Tamariz, stretches 200 meters in front of the casino and railway station.
-The golden sand beach offers excellent facilities including showers and changing rooms, while several beach bars serve everything from morning coffee to sunset cocktails.
+The Estoril coastline packs considerable variety into a short stretch.
+Praia do Tamariz, the main beach, spreads 200 metres of golden sand directly in front of the casino and railway station.
+Facilities include showers and changing rooms, and several beach bars serve everything from morning coffee to sunset cocktails.

-For those seeking space, Praia de Carcavelos lies 3km east and is accessible by train.
-This vast beach stretches for nearly 1.5km and rarely feels crowded, even in peak summer.
-The consistent waves attract surfers year-round, while the extensive facilities include volleyball courts, surf schools, and numerous beach bars.
+Praia de Carcavelos 3km east and accessible by train, stretches for nearly 1.5km and rarely feels crowded even in peak summer.
+Consistent waves draw surfers year-round, and the facilities run to volleyball courts, surf schools, and numerous beach bars.

 Praia de Carcavelos